duffney/mcp-server/README.md

 Replace `/path/to/copacetic-mcp-server` with the actual path to your copacetic-mcp server binary.
 You can download the latest release from the [Releases]() page.

-> **Note**: When using the binary directly, ensure that the Copacetic CLI, Trivy, and Docker are installed and available in your system PATH.
+> **Note**: When using the binary directly, ensure that the Copacetic CLI, Trivy, and Docker with emulation are installed on your system.

 ### Docker Container option